By Kerry Kraus, travel writer

 ornamental plants, an abundance of birds, and the springs that gave the

 park its name.
-Several scenic overlooks offer views of the city and the
+Several scenic overlooks offer views of the resort town and the

 ramps at its south and north ends.
 A brochure and maps are available at